 Water Way Access on the East River: In addition to the Sanctuary's walking trail, the Sanctuary can be viewed from the East River.
 Public access to the East River for canoes and kayaks is available from a State of Connecticut boat ramp off Neck Road in Madison or the Town of Guilford boat ramp off of Whitfield Street, both of which are located on the East River south of the sanctuary.

-If you would like to support the Guilford Salt Meadows Sanctuary, select here and note in the message field on the form that your donation is in support of the Guilford Salt Meadows Sanctuary.
+If you would like to support the Guilford Salt Meadows Sanctuary, select here and note in the honoree option field on the form that your donation is in support of the Guilford Salt Meadows Sanctuary.